Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2026-04-22-Compliant_Vacuum.md

 To astronomers, relativists, data scientists, and theorists: I invite you to test, challenge, and refine this idea.
 Whether you work with rotation curves, weak lensing surveys, or foundational gravity theories, your expertise is needed.

-Let us collaborate on:

-- Reproduce the SPARC analysis independently, using alternative mass models and fitting techniques.
-- Compare Mezzi-corrected baryonic maps with lensing mass reconstructions from Euclid, Rubin Observatory, or JWST.
-- Apply the Mezzi scaling to cluster dynamics, can it explain lensing observation without dark matter?

 ---